 March 2, 1937: Judy, now a series regular, made her weekly appearance on the “Jack Oakie’s College” radio show.
-She sang “Something In The Air,” and, in tribute to Sophie Tucker (who she would soon work with), “Some Of These Days.”
+She sang “Dixieland Band” and reprised it at the end of the program with Oakie, fellow guests Al Shaw and Sam Lee, and the studio chorus.
 No recording of this broadcast is known to exist.

 March 2, 1938: Judy’s 1938 Everybody Sing tour was enjoying success in Pittsburgh, Pennsylvania.
 She appeared at the Stanley Theater performing between showings of the Frank Morgan film Paradise For Three.
 According to the papers, Judy’s shows were at 12:00, 2:30, 5, 7:20, and 9:50.
 The papers also noted that on this day Judy had lunch with Miss Dolores Sannin, a 19-year-old girl from Ridgway.
 See the clipping for details.
 On March 3rd, the paper noted that although the previous day (March 2) was Ash Wednesday, Judy performed six shows although the printed schedule was for five.
 Either the paper got the number wrong or they added an extra show at the last minute.

 Also printed on this day was a notice about Judy’s upcoming appearance in Columbus, Ohio, on March 4th.